joedvorak/TheCatsitter_BAE305/README.md

 The tubes were designed with attachment to the box in mind.
 The base tube is designed to sit in the wall of the box, hence the small horizontal section at the bottom of the tube.
 This design helps with stability of the piece and creates a more cohesive product.
 The custom design includes a top section that holds the base of the food holder.
 This part includes a lip that the holder fits into along with a magnet that lines up with a magnet on the food holder base.
 This magnet helps with the stability of the part and will avoid being turned over by the cat.
 The tube also has a base of an L-bracket.
 This bracket also assists in stability of the product and rests on a small piece of wood glued into place.
 The advantage of this design is that it is very specific yet simple.
 Each piece fits perfectly into place and is designed for that very purpose.
 This allows for a very fluid design that looks good and functions even better.

+### Laser design
+The laser toy on the side of the cat feeder was designed with two servos attached to each other, one servo moves on the x-axis while the other moves on the y-axis.
+We attached the two servos by gluing then together along with taping the laser pointer on the the servos that moves the y-axis.
+We attached the bottom servo(x-axis) to the side of the catsitter with a 3D printed servo holder that was glued on the side of the box.
+This allows for the toy to easily be removed and placed in the box if need be.

 # Testing Description